Xilinx/Vitis_Model_Composer/Tutorials/AIE-PL/AIE_HDL_tutorial/README.md

 The PLIO block defines the hardware interface between the AI Engine and the PL.

-The **PLIO width** should match the bit width of the HDL subsystem's output.
+The **PLIO width** should match the bit width of the HDL subsystem's AXI Stream output data signal.
 Here, **PLIO width** is `64`, which means that 2 `int32` values will be transferred from the PL to the AIE on each PL clock cycle.

 The **PLIO frequency** is 500 MHz, which matches the expected rate of our HDL subsystem (see above).